sakshi1924/amazonclone/README.md

 # amazonclone
-just a basic homepage of amazon using html and css
+homepage of amazon using html and css